zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 # Estimating culling efficiency

-For any given mesh, it's fairly straighforward to analyze the culling efficiency offline: assume the camera is in a given position, run the classification/culling code sketched above, count the total number of backface culled triangles.
-The results depend greatly on the mesh structure and the camera position; the table below summarizes culling rates for several meshes in a test set using each of the approximate culling techniques described above (keeping in mind that optimal target is 50%)
+For any given mesh, it's fairly straightforward to analyze the culling efficiency offline: assume the camera is in a given position, run the classification/culling code sketched above, and count the total number of backface culled triangles.
+The results depend greatly on the mesh structure and the camera position; the table below summarizes culling rates for several meshes in a test set using each of the approximate culling techniques described above (keeping in mind that the optimal target is 50%)

 |------------------|------------------|------------------|------------------|------------------|
 | Algorithm        | Kitten (niagara) | Happy Buddha     | Sponza | Lumberyard Interior        |